 I also wanted to re-visit summer rolls on the blog because of this amazing dipping sauce you see below.
 In that dipping sauce is a creamy, sweet and sour combination of peanut butter, hoisin sauce, coconut milk, and rice vinegar that lasted only a few hours in my refrigerator before I started scooping into it with a spoon.
 It’s that good.

-These summer rolls are vegan and gluten-free, if you’re looking for that sort of thing.
+These summer rolls are vegan if you’re looking for that sort of thing.
 But they are also a perfect solution to mid-summer heat and bounty of produce.

 And I know a thing or two about how to beat the heat.